 Camp Personnel: Should you wish to reward our staff for outstanding work, we would suggest a trip gratuity of US\$150 per staff member.
 Given a camp team of 12, this would equate to US\$1,800 in total per guest.
-Please hand your envelope containing this gratuity to the camp manager at the end of your stay.
+Ideally, we prefer to receive tips through electronic transfer rather than cash.
+This can be arranged with your camp manager in Antarctica or your guest liaison in Cape Town.

 Please note that this is for guidance only, gratuity is solely at your discretion.